ii-varsha-ii/seed-emulator-rpki/README.md

 ### To deploy RPKI:
 - You need to specify one host for RPKI within an AS.
 The hostname must include `rpki` in the naming.
 A custom IP is needed in this form `10.asn.0.71`.

-Here is an example:
+- Here is an example:
 ```
 as150.createHost('host_rpki').joinNetwork('net0', address = '10.150.0.71')
 ```
 - A03-real-world is an edited ready-to-run example.
-- By doing the above the RPKI validator should be installed and the RTR port listening on port 3323.
+- By doing the above, the RPKI validator should be installed and the RTR port listening on port `3323`.
 - You can check the status of the rpki using this command in birdc: 'show protocol all rpki'
 - You can check `/var/log/bird.log` for debugging.
 - This modification implements the best case scenario, where all ASs has a rpki validator implemented.
 You can reconfigure the router `/etc/bird/bird.conf` to route without using RPKI.